Long-Horizon Planning and Execution with Functional Object-Oriented Networks: Abstract

 \section{Abstract}

 Following work on joint object-action representations, \textit{functional object-oriented networks} (FOON) were introduced as a knowledge graph representation for robots.
-Taking the form of a bipartite graph, a FOON contains symbolic (high-level) concepts useful to a robot's understanding of tasks and its environment for object-level planning.
-Prior to this paper, little has been done to demonstrate how task plans acquired from FOON via task tree retrieval can be executed by a robot, as the concepts in a FOON are too abstract for immediate execution.
-We propose a hierarchical task planning approach that translates a FOON graph into a PDDL-based representation of domain knowledge for manipulation planning.
-As a result of this process, a task plan can be acquired that a robot can execute from start to end, leveraging the use of action contexts and skills in the form of dynamic movement primitives (DMP).
-We demonstrate the entire pipeline from planning to execution using CoppeliaSim and show how learned action contexts can be extended to never-before-seen scenarios.
+A FOON contains symbolic concepts useful to a robot's understanding of tasks and its environment for \textit{object-level planning}.
+Prior to this work, little has been done to show how plans acquired from FOON can be executed by a robot, as the concepts in a FOON are too abstract for execution.

+We thereby introduce the idea of exploiting object-level knowledge as a FOON for task planning and execution.
+Our approach automatically transforms FOON into PDDL and leverages off-the-shelf planners, action contexts, and robot skills in a hierarchical planning pipeline to generate executable task plans.
+We demonstrate our entire approach on long-horizon tasks in CoppeliaSim and show how learned action contexts can be extended to never-before-seen scenarios.